 Older children will find the MA very comfy too.
 My models, ages 4 and 5, loved the seat and said it was very padded.
 My 5 year old model sat comfortably rear-facing in the MA for about 15 minutes while waiting for me.

 Ava is 5 and weighs 38 lbs.

 The cover is in 4 pieces so you can pick and choose which part to wash, and is easy to remove and put back on.
 There are relatively few elastics to hold it on and the hard part is remembering to tuck it in all the way around, though a couple of the elastics that hold the front edge piece on are tricky to get attached.
 There’s no need to remove the harness (yay!) to take off the back portion for cleaning.
 Most important to remember is to tuck in the side cover where the CT panel locking mechanism can catch.
 There are red tabs and even warnings on the panel itself about tucking in the cover.

-Also different is where to find the date of manufacture (DOM) and model number sticker.
-Britax has long had the sticker on the top outside of the shell next to the child’s left ear, but it’s moved to the front of the CT panel, under the cover.
+If you’re looking everywhere for the sticker label with the model number and date of manufacture – you’re not blind!
+It’s hidden under the cover on the front of the CT panel.
 You’ll want to know where this is because if you contact Britax with a question, they’ll ask you the DOM and model number.

 The Marathon CT has a lifespan of 10 years and Britax follows NHTSA’s crash guidelines of replacing after a major crash only.

 - Better than average height limits for rear-facing